abrahami/sustainable-high-quality-wikis/README.md

 We are aware that reproducing the exact same features we created for modeling is complicated.
 Hence, we wish to highlight the following:

-* We share the modeling data frames we use in their final format.
+* We share the modeling data frames we use in their final format (for both `FA' and `GA' use-cases tested).
 See under the 'data' folder.